 Sven Schreiber's research papers

-Some of the material on this page is also on my Repec page, but the forthcoming papers are typically missing in Repec until they have appeared in print.)
+Some of the material on this page is also on my Repec page.)

 Research interests: Quite broad (as you can see on this page), but mostly related to time series econometrics and macroeconomics.
 Other keywords are labor/unemployment issues, pensions, inflation.